PsychNeuro/ed1/book/glossary.md

 #### retina
 is the light-sensitive part of our eyes, composed of +rods and +cones +receptors that +transduce +photons into electrical signals that drive further neural activity into the brain.

+#### reuptake
+is the process of taking +neurotransmitter back into the +presynaptic terminal for subsequent re-release.

 #### rods
 are the *monochromatic* (non color sensitive) +receptors in the +retina covering the entire visual field, including the peripheral area --- these are much more sensitive to low levels of light compared to +cones and thus dominate for night vision.